617-470-9950 Toll Free 866-565-1516

 Box Truck Rental Prices

 Cost of renting a box truck varies based on the truck size from 10 to 26 feet, the distance you are moving, how long you keep the truck, and whether the rental is local or one way.
 Local rentals usually include a base daily rate plus mileage, while long distance rentals are often priced as a package.
-Fuel, taxes, and optional add on services can still change your total.
+Fuel, taxes, and optional add-on services can still change your total.

 Below is a truck rental comparison guide showing typical box truck rental cost ranges across major providers.
 Use it to estimate how much to rent a box truck, then confirm pricing with your exact pickup city, dates, and truck size since rates can change by season, availability, and location.